Mr Edit logo

 And with fiction projects, what about your other voices within the story?
 You may be fine handling the upper classes of your 1930 crime caper, but how are your gangsters?
 Your butlers?
 Your ordinary man in the street?

-A good editor will help you avoid characters that sound as if they came from the same box and will help bring individuality to your players and help make them distinct.
+A good professional editor will help you avoid characters that sound as if they came from the same cardboard character box and will help bring individuality to your players and help make them distinct.

 And unique.